 The College Board provides what it calls “very careful and systematic quality control processes” to ensure that your score is accurate.
 Test-takers who want to double-check their scores can access score verification services.
 To request a score verification service, you will need to complete a request for a SAT score verification form.

 There is a score verification fee.
-As of January 2020, the fee is $55 to verify the scoring of multiple-choice sections and $55 to verify the essay scores.
+As of January 2020, the fee is $55 to verify the scoring of multiple-choice sections.

 9. How and when do I find out my SAT scores?